Visit the Jewel House first at the Tower of London: Here’s why

 More London travel

 Disclosure: There are affiliate links within this article.
-If you buy a product after clicking through on these links, I will earn a small commission at no extra cost to yourself.
+If you buy a product after clicking through on these links, I will earn a small commission.
+There is no extra cost to yourself.